jordanmcdougall/blog/content/what-are-nfts.md

 ---
-title: What are NFTs and what do you need to know about cryptoassets?
+title: What are NFTs and what do you need to know about these cryptoassets?
 description: Still struggling to get to grips with NFTs?
 Here's what you need to understand about the latest crypto craze.
 author: Jordan McDougall
 image: /what-is-nfts.jpg